OsmosysSoftware/document-service/README.md

 - Replace placeholders in tables.
 - Multiple placeholders in the same table cell/line/paragraph can be replaced.
 - Populate table with new data.
 - Replace images with image's placeholder.
-The image's position will be maintained based on position of its placeholder image.
-Image size will be also be maintained based on placeholder image.
+The image's position will be maintained based on the position of its placeholder image.
+Image size will also be maintained based on placeholder image.

 ## PDF document generation
 - Converts an HTML document to PDF.